astr0n8t/blog/content/posts/gpu-passthrough/index.md

 ### Proxmox WebUI

 Now in Proxmox, create your VM, but do not start it yet.
-Here is a picture of all the settings you need:
+Here is a picture of all the settings you need (RAM and CPU dedicated is arbitrary althought the CPU should be host):
 ![Proxmox Configuration](proxmox-vm-configuration.png)

-Specifically for the PCI device, you need the following (replacing vendor/device IDs and sub-vendor/device IDs with the output of lspci and the vBIOS name with whatever you named the vBIOS):
+Specifically for the PCI device, you need the following after selecting your card in the dropdown (replacing vendor/device IDs and sub-vendor/device IDs with the output of lspci and the vBIOS name with whatever you named the vBIOS):
 ![Proxmox PCIE Configuration](proxmox-vm-pcie-configuration.png)

 ### Proxmox VM Manual Configuration